alecco/alecco.github.io/_posts/2018-8-6-Required-Reading-for-Optimization.md

 title: Required Reading for Optimization - Part 1
 ---

-# Required Reading for Optimization - part 1

 Software optimization is hard and getting more complex.
 It's quite common to see programmers obsessing about some deep optimization when their code is missing a much bigger opportunity somewhere else.